 Here’s the catch, though: this offering is only available if both you and your recipient have an Office 365 or Microsoft Exchange email account in the same organization.
 In other words, you can unsend email in Outlook if that email is internal and if it hasn’t been viewed yet.
 Otherwise you’re sadly out of luck.
 (Note: You’ll have to check the unread/read status of the email in question in order to determine whether it can be successfully recalled.)

-If, however, these limitations fit the bill for your particular situation, it’s pretty simple and easy to unsend that pesky email.
+If, however, these limitations fit the bill for your particular situation, it’s pretty simple and easy to unsend that work email.
 Simply double click to open the message you wish to recall and, under the Messages tab, select Actions > Recall This Message.

-You’ll then see a pop-up.
+You’ll then see a pop-up menu.
 You can select the option that best meets your preferences, either unsend the email or unsend the email and replace it.

-Since neither of these overwhelmingly popular platforms has a truly ideal solution for unsending emails, the best remedy is to avoid the need to unsend email.
+Since neither of these overwhelmingly popular platforms has a truly ideal solution for recalling emails, the best remedy is to avoid the need to unsend email.
 Professionals around the world use DocSend to securely send important documents of all major file types with the knowledge that documents can always be updated after you send them—without changing the link you just sent out to your friends, family, or business partners.

 How does this translate into your life?
 Let’s say you sent an important PDF using DocSend.
 After you hit send you realize there’s a typo on the third page.
 No big deal.
 Simply upload the new version, and you’re good!
 No race with the clock to recall an email before someone’s opened it.
 And no need to predict whether you’ve made an error before viewing what you’ve sent (looking at you, Gmail!).